norcams/docs-enduser/docs/networking.rst

 Implications
 ------------
-While our chosen networking model in most cases is invisible for the end user, there are some uses cases where popular and traditional methodologies won't work.
+While our chosen networking model in most cases is invisible for the end user, there are some use cases where popular and traditional methodologies won't work.
 In short, every system that needs Layer 2 visibility from instance to instance will not work.
 While there are not many systems which need this Layer 2 connectivity, there are exceptions, the most popular these days being the